pachyderm/pachyderm/doc/reference/pipeline_spec.md

 Setting this value too high can cause problems if you have `lazy` inputs as there's a cap of 10,000 `lazy` files per worker and multiple datums that are running all count against this limit.

+### Chunk Spec (optional)
+`chunk_spec` specifies how a pipeline should chunk its datums.

+`chunk_spec.number` if nonzero, specifies that each chunk should contain `number` datums.
+Chunks may contain fewer if the total number of datums don't divide evenly.

+`chunk_spec.size_bytes` , if nonzero, specifies a target size for each chunk of datums.
+ Chunks may be larger or smaller than `size_bytes`, but will usually be pretty close to `size_bytes` in size.

 ## The Input Glob Pattern